 The National Minimum Wage rate per hour depends on your age and whether you're an apprentice - you must be at least school leaving age to get it.

-This is not to be confused with the official living wage rate above, the Chancellor of the UK announced in 2015, his version of a new national living wage, which is really a new national minimum wage.
-This is for workers aged 25 or over: the rates for this are: £7.50 per hour from April 2017
+This is not to be confused with the Real Living Wage rate above, the Chancellor of the UK announced in 2015, his version of a new national living wage, which is really a new national minimum wage.
+This is for workers aged 25 or over: the rates for this are: £8.21 per hour from April 2019

-This rate applies from April 2017 and while we absolutely recommend the Living wage of at least £8.45 per hour we recognise that many services are still using the legal minimum.
+This rate applies from April 2017 and while we absolutely recommend the Real Living Wage of at least £9.35 per hour, we recognise that many services are still using the legal minimum.
 We also do not agree that under 25s should be paid less for doing the same work just because of their age.
-We recommend that services should put in a plan to gradually increase pay rates to at least reach the minimum Living Wage of £8.45 and bear in mind this rate increases every year.
+We recommend that services should put in a plan to gradually increase pay rates to at least reach the minimum Real Living Wage and bear in mind this rate increases every year.

 * The lead practitioner variation in rates reflects the wide range of possible sizes of services and responsibilities involved.
-The above points in brackets show the closest points on the SJC scale from 2014 with 2015 and 2016 percentage increases (see note 6).
 The £15 rate for qualified childhood practice graduates reflects the average wage in Scotland.

 For a national context in November 2015 average full time gross weekly pay in Scotland is £528,

 this is £559 for men and £478 for women.
 Based on a 35 hr week this gives average hourly rates of

 £15.09 overall average, £15.97 for men and £13.66 for women.
 The workforce survey shows how even at